triflicacid/physics-circuit-builder/README.md

 ## Building

 To build the project, `cd app/src`, then run `npm run build`.

-Everything will be compiled to `app/src/dist/bundle.js`.
+The compiled output files will be in `dist/scripts/*.js`.

+**The dist/ directory is the only folder required for this app to run**

 ## History